Welcome to Japan's "Land of Fire"

-One of the biggest annual events in the city is the Kumamoto Horse Festival.
+One of the biggest annual events in the city is the Fujisaki Hachimangu Shrine Grand Autumn Festival.
 Held in September, it is a vibrant event with competing teams parading a decorated horse between Fujisaki Hachimangu and Gokoku shrines.
 The procession marches through the center of Kumamoto, down the covered shopping arcade.
 Revel in the jubilant atmosphere and enjoy music, costumes, and stalls selling snacks and souvenirs.

 Other city sights

 There are numerous museums and attractions in the city for travelers to visit.
 CAMK (Contemporary Art Museum Kumamoto) has a permanent free exhibition and an alternating temporary exhibition.
-Suizenji Jojuen is a picturesque landscape garden with a thatch-roof teahouse, and nearby is Lake Ezu, where you can enjoy a long walk by the water's edge or rent a pedalo.
+Suizenji Garden is a picturesque landscape garden with a thatch-roof teahouse.
+Nearby is Lake Ezu, where you can enjoy a long walk by the water's edge or rent a pedalo.